freenas/freenas-docs/userguide/system.rst

 The standby |ctrlr-term| reboots after installing the update.
 This can take several minutes.
-When the standby |ctrlr-term| is back online, a manual :ref:`Failover` is required continue the update process.
+When the standby |ctrlr-term| is back online, a manual :ref:`Failover` is required to continue the update process.

 .. figure:: images/truenas/system-update-ha-failover.png